4 Steps to Family Emergency Preparedness

 4. Create emergency kits

 When building an emergency kit, plan for a three-day power outage.
 It should contain one gallon of water per person per day, canned or nonperishable food, a manual can opener, flashlight(s), small radio, extra batteries and a standard first-aid kit.
 Consider your family’s specific needs, like any prescription or emergency medications, diapers, or pet supplies.
 Also consider adding tarps for shelter, rain gear and blankets.
 An online search for “family emergency kit” can give you plenty of ideas for making your own kit, as well as options to purchase premade kits.
-The Clark Public Utilities website, Red Cross website and ready.gov/kit, are also great online resources to kick-start thinking about the contents of your kit.
+This website, the Cross website and ready.gov/kit, are also great online resources to kick-start thinking about the contents of your kit.

 It’s not possible to plan for every emergency situation, but taking preventative measures like gathering food, tools and information, and going over plans and scenarios with your family will go a long way in providing peace of mind, knowing that you’re prepared.